Gluten-Free Irish Soda Bread

 This gluten-free Irish soda bread was made with Pillsbury gluten-free flour.
 It is a cup-for-cup all-purpose gluten-free rice flour blend and already has the xanthan gum and starches in it.

-This gluten-free soda bread recipe with not work with almond, oat, or coconut flour.
+This gluten-free soda bread recipe will not work with almond, oat, or coconut flour.

 gluten-free Irish soda bread in a cast iron skillet